nick-gauthier/ArchaeoGLOBE/README.md

 After fitting the model, we can extract the region-specific diviations from the global trend, use a k-means clustering alogirithm to group together regions with similar trends, and map the results.
 We repeat this analysis for both self-reported expertise and perceived data quality.

-## Setup
+# Setup

 Import packages needed for analysis.
 We'll use packages from the `tidyverse`, such as `readr`, `dplyr`, and `ggplot2` for data import, processing, and plotting.
-We'll also use `mgcv` for fitting nonlinear trends to the expertise and quality datasets.
+We'll also use `mgcv` for fitting nonlinear trends to the data.
 We'll use the `sf` package to help us plot shapefiles in a tidy context.
 Finally, we'll use `patchwork` to combine multiple ggplots in the same image.

 ```r
 library(tidyverse)